 Just south of Cambridge is Balsham, a small parish village with a stunning woodland walk.
 Starting from the Black Bull Inn, this walk takes you on the outskirts of the wood until you hit The Roman Road, an ancient causeway which splits Blasham and Borley Wood.
 It’s one of the most famous roads in the UK, and it’s been in use for nearly 2,000 years.
 Once you reach Horseheath, you’ll loop back through Balsham wood to finish where you started.
 Suitable for all skill levels, this walk is widely regarded as one of the best in Cambridge for its blend of history and nature.

-If you’re planning a trip to Cambridge, don’t forget to book an Advance ticket via our website or our Train Tickets app for zero booking fees.
+If you’re planning a trip to Cambridge, don’t forget to book an Advance ticket via our website or our Train Tickets app.
 You can also find information on how to get cheaper train tickets via our special offers page.
 If you need more information, you can contact us here.